amcneil36/amcneil36.github.io/blogs/prioritization.md

 So the developers can take a look at the user stories and assign story points to the work based on how long they think the work will take.
 If story A is predicted to take twice as long as story B, then that means that story A is going to be twice as many story points as story B.

+Now that the stories are story pointed, the product owner is a lot better equipped to prioritize the stories.